Infalia/wegovnow/scenarios/index.md

 > ## I want to install the fully functional Offers & Requests application in the WeGovNow platform.

-For those cities who already using the WeGovNow platform and wish to include in their setup the Offers & Requests application, the following steps are necessary:
+For those cities who already using the WeGovNow platform and wish to include in their setup the Offers & Requests application, the following should be installed:

 1) [Offers & Requests for WeGovNow - Core Component](https://infalia.github.io/wegovnow/wgn-offers-requests)